 All About PTP Tuition

-You’ve paid $225 to come to PTP.
-For a couple, that’s almost $500 before you even put gas in your car or buy plane tickets.
+You have paid $250 to come to PTP.
+For a couple, that is $500 before you even put gas in your car or buy plane tickets.
 We know that this is a lot of money for many families.
-PTP Participants go to great lengths to get to Sevierville, and we’d like to let you know where your registration money goes.
+PTP participants go to great lengths to get to Sevierville, and we would like to let you know where your registration money goes.
 Our hope is to give a little insight as to why the tuition fee is what it is.

 Where Does the Money Come From?